lenavakr/lenavakr.github.io/index.md

 I am an active and energetic person.
 I think I have got what it takes to achieve my goals.
 I am a hard worker when it comes to what I am interested in.

+## Interests

+As for my interests, I devote much time to exploring programming.
+In my free time I usually read a book, and go to the swimming-pool twice a week.

 ## Tasks